zsparal/api-documentation/source/orders/handling-discounts.rst

        }
    ]

-As a gift card is simply a means of payment and are untaxed, this does not affect the VAT amount charged to your customer.
+As a gift card is simply a means of payment and is untaxed, this does not affect the VAT amount charged to your customer.

 Store credit and vouchers